2024-2025 SEYMOUR AWARDS NORTH REGION

 2024-2025 SEYMOUR AWARDS SOUTH CENTRAL REGION

 Congratulations to these exceptional CSF Sealbearers nominated by their CSF chapter Advisers and selected as Seymour Award Finalists.
-On March 29th they will meet in a group interview setting to compete for the South Central Seymour Recipient Award.
+On March 29th they met in a group interview setting to compete for the South Central Seymour Recipient Award.

 Ava G. Adlam – Chapter 203 El Segundo High School